 One of the great things about Australia’s education system is the way in which it makes higher education accessible to all citizens.
 TAFE is designed to bridge the gap between school and university, providing important theory and practical experience in several fields of study for students of all ages.
 They can also be used as a pathway to undergraduate degrees.
 All of the courses conform to a predetermined national standard to ensure consistency in the quality of the education, as well as consistency in the material covered.

-Each region in Australia has its own TAFE institutes, which we will explore.
+Each region in Australia has its own TAFE institutes, which we will explore in more detail.

 Table of Contents

 - 2 What Study Options Are Available to Me?

 - 3.1 Queensland (QLD)

 - 3.6 South Australia (SA)